yearn/YIPS/yip-Temporarily_Empower_Multisig.md

 ### Overview
 <!--This is a high level overview of *how* the YIP will solve the problem.
 The overview should clearly describe how the new feature will be implemented.-->
-This proposal grants the Multisig operational authority on the following decisions for six (6) months from implementation.
+This proposal grants the Multisig operational authority on the following decisions for six (6) months from implementation:
-    - Determining and distributing protocol grants.
+    <br>- Determining and distributing protocol grants.
-    - Determining and distributing community grants.
+    <br>- Determining and distributing community grants.
     - Determining and distributing legal + DAO consultation grants.
     - Identifying and executing key hires listed on the attached budget.
     - Identifying and engaging security firms.